 In doing this, there will be someday your child will spend 30 minutes to an hour training on their own.

 Other days it might only last a few minutes and that’s okay…

 I did the same thing, even at age 12-13.

 There were days I just didn’t have the energy, where other times I played longer.

 The minutes will add up and you’ll see the improvement in skill and confidence.

-Things like toe taps, tick tocks, L turns or several others.
+Things like toe taps, bells, L turns are great soccer drills for kids.

 Moving in different directions with the ball